Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 I’m an IT Infrastructure Engineer, performing audits, administration, and engineering across various fields of IT infrastructure.

 My personal servers run Unix-like systems (BSD, Linux, Solaris), and I use Debian as my desktop OS.
-I develop in C, C#, Lua, and Python 3 for both professional and personal needs.
-I also write shell scripts (I'm a Zsh enthusiast) and am a fan of Vim and Git.
+I'm also a programmer analyst and I develop softwares for both professional and personal needs.

-I also like to create SVG icons with Inkscape and play with CAD softwares (I'm definitively not a good CAD engineer but it is fun and useful).
+I also like to create SVG icons with Inkscape, edit pictures with Gimp and play with CAD softwares (I'm definitively not a good CAD engineer but it is fun and useful).

 And if you're wondering about my hobbies:
 - reading books,